Skip to Content

 This site is supported by our readers.
 We may earn a commission, at no cost to you, if you purchase through links.

-rough green snakes as petsRough green snakes make fascinating pets, especially if you love low-maintenance reptiles.
+rough green snakes as petsRough green snakes make fascinating pets, especially if you’re drawn to their vibrant color and calm demeanor.

 Table Of Contents